alexrutherford/dime_take_home/reports/report.md

 ![Food price inflation data in ](figures/wb_food_inflation_IRQ_adm2_multiplot.png)

 - **Very preliminary results show correlation between signals** Food price inflation figures above were correlated with the number of news article mentions for each admin 2 region (restricted to SY,IQ,LB in the WB dataset and those which could be matched by name).
 Some weak correlations were observed in the intuitively correct direction i.e. More news mentions correlate with more inflation.

-Many caveats apply here
+Many caveats apply here; the sample size of matched districts is small,

 EN